Douglas D-558-2 Skyrocket: Operational history

 Douglas pilot John F. Martin made the first flight at Muroc Army Airfield (later renamed Edwards Air Force Base) in California on 4 February 1948 in an aircraft equipped only with the jet engine.
 The goals of the program were to investigate the characteristics of swept-wing aircraft at transonic and supersonic speeds with particular attention to pitch-up (un-commanded rotation of the nose of the aircraft upwards), a problem prevalent in high-speed service aircraft of that era, particularly at low speeds during takeoff and landing, and in tight turns.

 The three aircraft gathered a great deal of data about pitch-up and the coupling of lateral (yaw) and longitudinal (pitch) motions; wing and tail loads, lift, drag and buffeting characteristics of swept-wing aircraft at transonic and supersonic speeds; and the effects of the rocket exhaust plume on lateral dynamic stability throughout the speed range.
 (Plume effects were a new experience for aircraft.)
 The number three aircraft also gathered information about the effects of external stores (bomb shapes, drop tanks) upon the aircraft's behavior in the transonic region (roughly 0.7 to 1.3 times the speed of sound).
 In correlation with data from other early transonic research aircraft such as the XF-92A, this information contributed to solutions to the pitch-up problem in swept-wing aircraft.

 Its flight research was done at the NACA's Muroc Flight Test Unit in California, redesignated in 1949 the High-Speed Flight Research Station (HSFRS).
 The HSFRS became the High-Speed Flight Station in 1954 and was then known as the NASA Dryden Flight Research Center.
 In 2014 it was renamed Armstrong Flight Research Center in honor of Neil Armstrong.

 The three aircraft flew a total of 313 times – 123 by the number one aircraft (Bureau No. 37973—NACA 143), 103 by the second Skyrocket (Bureau No. 37974 – NACA 144), and 87 by aircraft number three (Bureau No. 37975 – NACA 145).
 Skyrocket 143 flew all but one of its missions as part of the Douglas contractor program to test the aircraft's performance.

-NACA aircraft 143 was initially powered by the jet engine only, but was later fitted with the rocket engine.
+NACA aircraft 143 was initially powered by the jet engine only but was later fitted with a rocket engine.
 In this configuration, it was tested by Douglas from 1949 to 1951.
 After Douglas' test program, it was delivered to NACA, who stored it until 1954.
 In 1954–55 the contractor modified it to an all-rocket air-launch capability with the jet engine removed.
 In this configuration, NACA research pilot John McKay flew the aircraft only once for familiarization on 17 September 1956.
 The 123 flights of NACA 143 served to validate wind-tunnel predictions of the aircraft's performance, except for the fact that the aircraft experienced less drag above Mach 0.85 than the wind tunnels had indicated.